Last updated: August 19, 2021

 Parts of the old train track have been preserved, which you can still clearly see as you walk along the Goods Line.

-5. Barangaroo Reserve
+5. Barangaroo Foreshore Walk

 Located on the western side of the Sydney CBD, Barangaroo Reserve is a modern Sydney Harbour foreshore park, one of the prettiest parks you can find in Sydney.

-Barangaroo Reserve consists of several paths, spread over multiple levels.
+Barangaroo Reserve itself consists of several paths, spread over multiple levels.
 There is no starting point or end point, so you can simply wander around and enjoy the beautiful surroundings.